NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 The name of the BAdl must be investigated before you can implement the BAdI.
 When the name of the BAdI is determined, the BAdI can be implemented.
 Read more in this lesson, Describing Business Add-Ins (BAdIs), Task BAdI Implementation, of the course, BC401.

 The code of a BAdI implementation is stored in the method of an automatically generated customer class.
 Read more in this lesson, Describing Business Add-Ins (BAdIs), Task BAdI Implementation, of the course, BC401.

+#### Unit 8

+When you use ADT, you log on to an SAP back-end system and work directly with its repository objects.
+Therefore, the development process is the same as when you use the ABAP Workbench, there is no check-out and check-in of the objects.
+Read more in the task, Creation of an ABAP Project, in the lesson, Developing Eclipse- Based ABAP Programs, in course BC401.

+There are two types of editors in the ABAP development tools: Editors for which there is a native Eclipse implementation for example, ABAP Editor, an Eclipse editor, to edit ABAP reports or ABAP classes Editors that are displayed in an in-place SAP graphical user interface (GUI), for example, ABAP transaction editor with the classic SAP GUI visualization appearing within the Eclipse environment.
+Read more in the task, Task Types of Editors, in the lesson, Developing Eclipse-Based ABAP Programs, in course BC401.

+Quick Fixes (for example, add missing method implementations), Method Extraction, Deleting Unused Variables, Renaming (for example, rename an attribute, a method, a variable, an interface), Changing Visibility (for example, turning local variables into attributes, making private components public).
+Read more in the task, Quick Fixes, in the lesson, Developing Eclipse-Based ABAP Programs, in course BC401.